wiverson/maven-jpackage-template/README.md

 Java libraries used by an application to add additional information (typically either via extra manifest entries or a new, compiled module-info.java/.class).

-In the wild, most often these are dealt with by building project specific batch and shell scripts.
-These are a pain to maintain, and are also rather brittle.

 In the worst-case scenario, every time a developer adds a standard Maven dependency, the entire build process breaks due to module problems.
 This presents a grim choice - either give up on jpackage to produce nice, tiny installers, or give up on Maven dependency management and return to the bad old days of shell scripts